If your child is absent from school, please telephone or text the school office. Landline: 07 862 7172 Office mobile: 021 277 3214

 Goldfields School has several school vehicles which are used throughout the school day to access community learning and sport activities.
 Students are always escorted by staff during journeys on our school vehicles.
 The only exceptions to this rule are for example the very most able students who may travel unescorted in a car to Work Experience placements.

 Goldfields School has a compulsory school uniform.
 This is a green polo and navy shorts, skort or trousers.

 Paeroa Embroidery Services (next to the Z-Garage on the main road through town) is the retail outlet which produces and sells our school shirts and fleeces.

 From time to time we upload videos that are taken through the school, these are either put on the website under galleries or uploaded to our school Facebook page.

 This is our school website.
 On it you will find a lot of information about our school; staff; teaching and learning programmes and weekly news.
 The calendar shows all of our school dates and significant events which are planned throughout the year.

-The galleries are very popular and have slideshows of special events added throughout the year.
+The galleries are very popular and have slideshows of special events added throughout each school year.

 This forms part of our senior students Transition programmes of study.
-A variety of structured placements take place throughout terms 2 and 3 each year, many are supported by local businesses.
+A variety of structured placements take place throughout the year, many are supported by local businesses.